 Rev. Eric Baldonado of Task Force Justice to HTI Workers said, in Filipino, during their program in front of Cavite PEZA, “There is a need to end this enforced silence due to threats and the seeming coverup of the truth.
-There is a need for a thorough probe without the intervention of the Cavite local government, Philippine Economic Zone Authority (PEZA) or the HTI,” Baldonado said.
+There is a need for a thorough probe without the intervention of the Cavite local government, Philippine Economic Zone Authority (PEZA) or the HTI.”

 Many HTI workers hailed from other provinces; it had workers from as far as Lanao del Norte.
-Baldonado said there is a strong possibility that the relatives of the missing may not know about their fate yet.
+Baldonado said there is a strong possibility the relatives of the missing do not know yet about what happened to them.

 Majority of its workers at the time of the fire in February 2 were also contractuals or agency-hired “regular” workers.
-Hundreds were feared dead but since the export processing zone was closed to the public and the media at the time of the fire and immediately after, there were only the tales told by witnesses that in the absence of fire exits, the survivors were forced to jump from the upper floors, and crawl over unconscious bodies of believed to be dead workers at the second floor.
+Hundreds were feared dead.
+But because the export processing zone was closed to the public and the media during and immediately after the fire, there were only the accounts of witnesses that due to lack of fire exits, the survivors were forced to jump from the upper floors, and crawl over unconscious bodies of believed to be dead workers at the second floor.

 “Like the Kentex workers who died in the factory fire, contractuals are the most vulnerable to violations,” Rada said.

-Workers with insecure tenure on the job, even if they have worked for years under the same employers, face a lot of hindrances in forming unions, let alone in voicing complaints and concerns such as lack of occupational health and safety guarantees.
-This has been the conclusion of workers’ groups in Kentex, in HTI, in Tanduay Distillers and in many other companies with more contractual workers than regular workers.
+Workers with insecure tenure on the job, even if they have worked for years under the same employers, face a lot of hindrances in forming unions.
+They can’t easily voice complaints and concerns such as the lack of occupational health and safety guarantees.
+These are the conclusions of workers’ groups in Kentex, in HTI, in Tanduay Distillers and in many other companies with more contractual workers than regular workers.

 “Strong unions are the workers’ ultimate defense against all kinds of workplace hazards such as unsafe working conditions, irregular work and low wages.
 Through their unions, workers can fight for safer working conditions being denied by capitalists,” said De Leon of IOHSAD.